Buildings - Castles - Palaces - Churches

 First Class comfort, now retired from flying duties.

-The airframe was salvaged from its San Jose airport-resting place and carefully transported on five, big-rig trucks to the jungles of Manuel Antonio where they have been resurrected into this unique airplane suite.
-Perched on a 50-foot pedestal, this classic airplane offers scenic ocean and jungle views from the hard wood deck built atop the plane's former right wing.
+The airframe was salvaged from its San Jose airport-resting place and carefully transported on five, big-rig trucks to the jungles of Manuel Antonio where it was resurrected into this unique airplane suite.

-Enjoy an evening on the terrace while sipping a glass of wine and observing your tree top neighbors: sloths, toucans, monkeys and more.
+Enjoy an evening on the terrace while sipping a glass of wine and observing your tree top neighbours: sloths, toucans, monkeys and more.

 Airplane Suite prices

-The resort also has a number of houses and bungalows to supplement the 727 suite, as well as studio apartments and a penthouse with views across to the Manuel Antonio National Park.
+The resort also has a number of houses and bungalows as well as the 727 suite, plus studio apartments and a penthouse with views across to the Manuel Antonio National Park.
 These are between 250 and 400 yards from the beach, 300 feet below you.
 It’s about a 10-minute walk to the beach.
-Uphill, on the way back, can take a little longer of course!
+On your return uphill however, your walk might take a little longer!